 That micro-lending will only successfully alleviate poverty if loans are designed with the borrowers in mind, and not the other way around.
 Microfinance is not a field firms should enter to reap large monetary rewards or high returns on investment.
 When done correctly, profits for firms are minimal, but the quality of living in the communities in which micro-lending is successful increases dramatically because borrowers are empowered to help themselves and their neighbors.

 The Daughters of Charity were established through the collaboration of Vincent de Paul and Louise de Marillac in 1633.
-Over 20,000 Daughters work to serve the poor and marginalized in 91 countries around the world, and approximately 75% of those countries are severely poverty stricken.
-The Daughters of Charity International Project Services (DCIPS) is a nonprofit service organization, established in 2004 to support the Sisters who minister in these areas of the world.
-DCIPS works to acquire the financial resources necessary to initiate projects in impoverished communities- addressing basic human needs such as food, shelter and water, economic needs, training, and education.
-Since September 2004, DCIPS has facilitated 299 projects in 50 countries.
+Over 10,000 Daughters work to serve the poor and marginalized in 96 countries around the world, and more than 75% of those countries are severely poverty stricken.
+The Daughters of Charity International Project Services (DC IPS) is a 501 (c)(3) organization and an office of the international Daughters of Charity.
+Established in 2004 to support the Sisters who minister in these areas of the world.
+DC IPS works to acquire the financial resources necessary to initiate projects in impoverished communities- addressing basic human needs such as food, shelter and water, economic needs, training, and education.
+Since September 2004, DCIPS has facilitated 1500 projects in 72 countries.

-The Daughters of Charity act as GLOBE field partners and recommend loan candidates, distribute funds, and help to collect loan repayments from the entrepreneurs in their communities.
+The Daughters of Charity act as GLOBE field partners and recommend loan candidates, distribute funds, monitor & support recipients, and help to collect loan repayments from the entrepreneurs in their communities.

-View the official Daughters of Charity - International Project Services Web site.
+View the official Daughters of Charity - International Project Services Web site: www.DaughtersIPS.org

 Your tax deductible charitable donation will enable the students of St. John's University’s GLOBE program to review worthwhile microfinance projects in developing countries, provide funding to deserving entrepreneurs in the most under-resourced areas of the world, and monitor the progress and repayment of their micro-loans.